ftamburin/ItaNeMoASR/README.md

   ```

 ### Re-Training the entire model
-To re-train the Italian ASR model from scratch, you have to download the standard **stt_en_quartznet15x5.nemo v1.0.0rc1 published the 30th June 2021** from the [NVIDIA repository](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/stt_en_quartznet15x5), adjust the parameters into the train_QuartzNet.py script and then execute
+To re-train the Italian ASR model from scratch, you have to download the standard **stt_en_quartznet15x5.nemo v1.0.0rc1 published the 30th June 2021** from the [NVIDIA repository](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/nemo/models/stt_en_quartznet15x5), adjust the parameters into the train_QuartzNet.py script (if you would like to test different parameters from those in the paper) and then execute
 ```
 python3 train_QuartzNet.py
 ```
 In case of problems contact me at <fabio.tamburini@unibo.it>.

 ### Potential problems
-Italian texts contains some accented letters that are stored as Unicode characters in dataset JSON files; this could cause some problems when reading these files and could require slight modifications of official NeMo codes adding explicitly the "encoding" attribute in python when opening the files.
+Italian texts contain some accented letters that are stored as Unicode characters in dataset JSON files; this could cause some problems when reading these files and could require slight modifications of official NeMo codes adding explicitly the "encoding" attribute in python when opening the files.

 ### Acknowledgements
 All the scripts are based on those released by NVIDIA or on some tutorial from NVIDIA scholars.